 According to OSHA and ANSI, the fall protection equipment should be inspected before each use and every 6 months by a competent person.
 The gear exposed to a fall arrest has to be removed from service and replaced immediately.
-Download our safety harness and lanyard inspection checklist to assist your regular inspections.
+Read our complete guide here with inspection checklists to assist your regular inspections.